Al Anwar (Lebanese newspaper): Orientation

 Al Anwar claimed that it reinforced the long-term stability and prosperity of Lebanon.
+The paper was one of the Lebanese publications in the early 1960s which called for the end of the Palestinian Amin al-Husseini's activities.
+It had a hostile approach towards the Fatah members in the mid-1960s calling them CIA agents.
+However, this attitude changed after Ghassan Kanafani, the spokesperson of the Popular Front for the Liberation of Palestine (PFLP), joined the paper.
+He and Wadie Haddad, the PFLP leader, held a press conference at the headquarters of Al Anwar following the hijacking of the Israeli El Al flight by the PFLP on 23 July 1968.

-In 2013 it was described by BBC as an independent and centrist daily.
+Al Anwar was described by BBC in 2013 as an independent and centrist daily.
 It is further argued that the paper avoided aggressive reporting.
 However, during and after the Nasser era the paper had a pro-Egyptian stance.
 In the mid-1990s the paper was considered to have an Arab nationalist trend.
 In 2009, IREX, an international research board, regarded it as one of the advocates of the 14 March Alliance.

 Staff and content

 The editor-in-chief of Al Anwar was Rafiq Khoury and its managing editor was Fouad Daaboul.
 Issam Freiha was one of the editors-in-chief of the paper.
+Lebanese journalist Jean Obeid joined the paper in 1966.
 Palestinian journalist and writer Ghassan Kanafani served in the editorial board of the paper from 1967 to 1969.

-The daily covered both Lebanese and Arabic affairs.
+Another Palestinian contributor of Al Anwar was Bayan Nuwayhed from 1960 to 1966.

+Al Anwar covered both Lebanese and Arabic affairs.
+At the very beginning of the civil war Al Anwar published statistical surveys of casualties.
+For instance, it reported that a total of 2314 people was killed between 13 April and 6 July 1975.
 The last page of the daily included sports and social news.

 One of the major contributors of Al Anwar was former Saudi oil minister Abdullah Tariki who was living in Beirut after his removal from office.
 He published an open letter to the Shah of Iran, Mohammad Reza Pahlavi, in Al Anwar on 19 May 1969.
+Another contributor was Bishara Merhej who wrote articles for the economy section of the paper.

-The paper published many significant interviews, including one with Saudi royal Prince Fahd, later King Fahd, in 1974.
+Al Anwar published many significant interviews, including one with Saudi royal Prince Fahd, later King Fahd, in 1974.
 Following the assassination of the former Lebanese Prime Minister Rafiq Hariri, the daily published three articles from 16 to 18 February 2005 the first two of which were written by editor-in-chief, Khoury.
 The last one was a commentary titled "The mentality of the paupers and a regime in coma" written by Rauf Shahuri.
 All articles condemned the assassination.
 In August 2013 the paper criticized the possible US-led intervention against Syria and stated that the intervention would be like "Hollywood's action and horror movies".